aomadutt/aomadutt.github.io/_pages/about.md

 **4-Wheel Independent Steering Drivetrain**

-Led a team in creating an omni-directional robot for industrial applications, implementing swerve drive kinematics and computer vision for object detection and navigation.
+Led a team in creating an omni-directional drivetrain robot for industrial applications, implementing swerve drive kinematics and computer vision for object detection and navigation.

 **Wind Tunnel Testing and Airfoil Analysis**